Homer Hulbert: Biography

+Emperor Gwangmu (formerly "King Gojong") then placed him in charge of creating a Western-style middle school.
+He wrote a history book on Korea that became a standard source used in the US for around half a century.

+Before 1905, his attitude towards Japanese involvement in Korea was positive, as he saw the Japanese as agents of reform, in contrast to Russia, which he saw as reactionary.
+He changed his position in September 1905, when he criticized Japanese plans to turn the Korean Empire into a protectorate.
+Hulbert's 1906 book, The Passing of Korea, criticized Japanese rule.
+He was not so much theoretically opposed to colonialism as he was concerned that modernization under the secular Japanese was inferior to a Christian-inspired modernization.

 He resigned his position as a teacher in a public middle school, and in October 1905, he went to the United States as an emissary of Emperor Gojong to protest Japan's actions.
 After returning to the Korean Empire in 1906, he was sent as part of a secret delegation from Gojong to the Second International Peace Conference in The Hague in June 1907.
 The Korean delegation failed to gain a hearing with other world powers, and the Japanese used Gonjong's actions as a pretext to force him to abdicate.

-Hulbert's 1906 book, The Passing of Korea, criticized Japanese rule.
-He was not so much theoretically opposed to colonialism as he was concerned that modernization under the secular Japanese was inferior to a Christian-inspired modernization.
 He was expelled by the Japanese resident-general for Korea on May 8, 1907.

-Legacy

-Hulbert contributed to the advancement of hangeul with his research and study into the orthography and the grammar of Hangul with Ju Si-gyeong.
-He also made the first hangeul (Korean) textbook Sămin p'ilji 사민필지 ("Essential Knowledge for Scholars and Commoners").

-He was reported to have been a close personal friend of Gojong.
+Death and legacy

-Syngman Rhee, one of his middle school students, became the first President of Korea and invited Hulbert back to Korea in 1948.
-It was on that trip that Hulbert developed pneumonia and died.
+In 1948, Syngman Rhee, one of his middle school students, became the first President of Korea and invited Hulbert back to Korea in 1949.
+While on that trip, Hulbert developed pneumonia, and died on August 5, 1949.

 Hulbert's tombstone reads, "I would rather be buried in Korea than in Westminster Abbey."
-He is interred at Yanghwajin Foreigners' Cemetery in Seoul.
-He was the recipient of the Order of Merit for National Foundation by the Korean government.
+He is now interred at Yanghwajin Foreigners' Cemetery in Seoul.

+The South Korean government posthumously awarded Hulbert the Order of Merit for National Foundation.
 He is referred to in the Republic of Korea as a 독립유공자 (contributor to independence).
 A statue of Hulbert was established in his honor, the only such statue dedicated to an American civilian in Seoul.

+Hulbert contributed to the advancement of hangul with his research and study into the orthography and the grammar of Hangul with Ju Si-gyeong.
+He also made the first hangul (Korean) textbook Samin p'ilchi 사민필지 ("Essential Knowledge for Scholars and Commoners").